cmdruid/workbench/README.md

-# Nostr Workbench
+# Workbench

-A docker workbench environment, pre-configured for running a nostr relay using nostr-rs-relay (rust).
+A docker workbench container, pre-configured with environments for NodeJs, Python and Rust.

 ## Overview